murthylogeshwar/Recurrent-Attention-Model-for-Face-Recognition/README.md

 # Recurrent Attention Model for Face Recognition

-This repository contains code for a Deep Recurrent Attention Model (Volodymyr Mnih, Nicolas Heess, Alex Graves, et al. “Recurrent Models of Visual At-tention”) on the Extended Yale Face Database B
+This repository contains code for a Deep Recurrent Attention Model (Volodymyr Mnih, Nicolas Heess, Alex Graves, et al. “Recurrent Models of Visual Attention”) on the Extended Yale Face Database B

 Implementation using TensorFlow 1.14.